Brandon Creighton

-Charles Brandon Creighton (born August 5, 1970) is an American lawyer and politician who is the Chancellor-elect of the Texas Tech University System.
-He represented the 4th district in the Texas Senate from 2014 to 2025.
-A member of the Republican Party, he previously represented the 16th district in the Texas House of Representatives from 2007 to 2014.
+Charles Brandon Creighton (born August 5, 1970) is an American lawyer, and politician, who has served as the Chancellor of the Texas Tech University System since 2025.
+A member of the Republican Party, he previously represented the 4th district in the Texas Senate from 2014 to 2025, and the 16th district in the Texas House of Representatives from 2007 to 2014.
 Creighton served as president pro tempore of the Texas Senate in 2025.

 Early life, education, and career

 Creighton was born in Conroe, Texas to Patricia (née Kincannon) and Morris Creighton.
 He is the youngest of their three children.
 He is a long-term member of the First Baptist Church of Conroe.
 He is an eighth-generation Montgomery County resident, where he resides with his family.
 Creighton graduated from Conroe High School, and holds a Bachelor of Arts degree from the University of Texas at Austin and a Juris Doctor from Oklahoma City University School of Law in Oklahoma City, Oklahoma.

 While he was a student at the University of Texas, Creighton worked as a Senate Messenger and is the first Senate Messenger ever to go on to serve as a State Senator.
 He also served as a policy advisor in the Texas Senate.

 Creighton is vice president and general counsel of the Signorelli Company, a home and office building development firm in Conroe.
 He is also a rancher.